slavicaDj/blog/README.md

 * and possibly traveling!

 **How it went**
-All neccessary information was on Outreachy site: [https://www.outreachy.org/](https://www.outreachy.org/) It says all about projects, deadlines, prerequisites, mentors, communication channels, etc.
+All necessary information was on Outreachy site: [https://www.outreachy.org/](https://www.outreachy.org/) It says all about projects, deadlines, prerequisites, mentors, communication channels, etc.
 There I picked my project, found out about Gitter, contacted mentor - everything was pretty straightforward.
 And yes, I think that I have the greatest mentor ever - from the beginning, he is more than helpful, answering all